 What Extracurricular Activities Are Available for Students at St Anne’s School?

-At St Anne's School, you'll find various extracurricular activities, including sports teams that foster teamwork and competition, and art clubs that encourage creativity and expression.
-These options help you develop skills and nurture your interests.
+At St Anne’s School in Whanganui, students can join a variety of extracurricular activities, including sports teams that build teamwork and art clubs that inspire creativity.
+These programs help develop skills and passions outside the classroom.

 How Can Parents Get Involved in School Events and Activities?

-What Is the School's Policy on Bullying and Conflict Resolution?
+What Is the School’s Approach to Bullying and Conflict Resolution?

 Are There Opportunities for Student Leadership and Responsibility?

-How Does the School Celebrate Cultural Diversity Among Its Students?
+How Does the School Honor Cultural Diversity Among Its Students?

 Conclusion